 Although we have made great strides in transportation investment, we must not stop, continuing to fund our local transportation system has to remain a top priority.
 Local businesses, big and small have demanded we take action and we must listen.
 We need to continue to reduce gridlock and invest in transit to help ease congestion along our major commuter corridors, while also protecting our environment.
 Businesses are losing thousands of dollars a day when our highways are clogged and we can no longer kick the can down the road.

 As a mother I know that safe communities mean secure families.
 We need to make sure we are passing common sense laws and that we are investing in training for our local police and public safety personnel.
-This means partnering with local law enforcement to ensure they have the funding they need and passing common sense laws to prevent repeat DUI offenders from getting back behind the wheel.
-We have all seen the tragedies in recent years and it is time to enact real reform to ensure that no family experiences the tragic loss of a loved one.
+We also need to address systemic racism, because Black Lives Matter and we have lost valuable lives needlessly.

 Public safety starts by ensuring that every community has what they need to live safely.
 Communities need access to resources that meet the needs of their families.
 Increasing mental health services is a top priority for me as I have heard way too many heartbreaking stories of loved ones that can’t access services and have little supports.
 We need to change this.